-When you start counting calories and watching your carb intake, the awareness of what your body is taking in can be nothing short of eye-opening.
-Each sip and bite add up quickly.
-A night out with friends can easily get out of control once you share appetizers, have a couple of drinks, and arrive at the main course, and that’s not including dessert.
+When you start counting calories and watching your carb intake, the awareness of what your body is taking in can be eye-opening and sometimes frustrating.

-Achieving wellness goals comes with a lifestyle change and cutting out foods and behaviors that are holding you back.
-When it comes time to consider what you need to cut from your diet, you might be tempted to give up some of the very things you enjoy most, like your cocktails 404, but that’s no fun.
+Achieving wellness goals may mean a lifestyle change or cutting back on some foods and habits.
+When it comes time to consider what you want from your diet, you might be tempted to give up some of the very things you enjoy most, like your cocktails, but that’s no fun.